 We had a roaring campfire that night!

-In 2007 a mate and I took a slow journey from our place in South Australia to Darwin, driving all the dirt roads heading north until we hit the bitumen near the Roper River in the Northern Territory.
-My mate had flown down from his home in Darwin to accompany me on this journey.
+In 2007 George and I took a slow journey from our place in South Australia to Darwin, driving all the dirt roads heading north until we hit the bitumen near the Roper River in the Northern Territory.
+George had flown down from his home in Darwin to accompany me on this journey.

 We departed from the Flinders Ranges in mid-July and set off on a leisurely pace north along the Birdsville Track.
 We turned off that iconic road and crossed over at the Warburton Crossing to enter the eastern section of the Simpson Desert.
 Our journey took us further towards Poeppel Corner and along the French Line.
 Along the way we met up with a group from the City of Geelong in Victoria who were doing a similar zig-zag trek through the desert.
 In fact we caught up with them three times before the incident happened.